dankovacek/bcub/setup_scripts/README.md

 > `https://prd-tnm.s3.amazonaws.com/StagedProducts/Elevation/1/TIFF/historical/n62w130/USGS_1_n62w130_20130911.tif`

-The .vrt mosaic created by the script will look similar to the image at left if viewed in QGIS or other software.
+The .vrt mosaic created by the script will look similar to the image at left when viewed in QGIS or similar software.
 After clipping rasters and reassembling the resulting files to another `.vrt`, it should look like the image at right: